saifar-tug/TeaBuddy/README.md

 ## Current Features

-- Natural tea chat interface (matcha, green tea, healthy drinks)
+- Natural tea chat interface (matcha, green tea or any healthy drinks)
-- Runs locally using [Ollama](https://ollama.com/) (no internet needed)
+- Runs locally using [Ollama](https://ollama.com/) (without internet)
 - Smart, themed replies + random emoji reactions
 - Chat history + export to `.txt`
 - Auto-clearing input after each question
-- Lightweight UI with clean layout (built with Streamlit)
+- Lightweight UI with clean layout (used Streamlit)
-- Tuned system prompt to stay helpful but flexible (not just matcha!)
+- Tuned system prompt to stay helpful but flexible in diffrent version (not just matcha!)
 - Works on any machine with Python + Ollama (mine is tested with Mac)

 ---